Merchant Terms and Conditions

 2. There is written consent from the Party that owns the Confidential Information.

-8. Merchant will not make or send any announcement, communication, or circular letter regarding these Terms and Conditions except in the Merchant's marketing materials and has obtained written approval from FasaPay.
+8. Merchant will not make or send any announcement, communication, or circular letter regarding this Terms and Conditions except in the Merchant's marketing materials and has obtained written approval from FasaPay.

 9. Nothing in this clause prevents FasaPay from: